gamtiq/frontend-tools/README.md

 * [CSS-Tricks](https://css-tricks.com/) - a site about all things web design and development.
 * [DevDocs](https://devdocs.io/) - combines multiple API documentations in a fast, organized, and searchable interface.
 * [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know) - a collection of (mostly) technical things every software developer should know.
+* [Front End Interview Handbook](https://github.com/yangshun/front-end-interview-handbook) - almost complete answers to "Front-end Job Interview Questions" which you can use to interview potential candidates, test yourself or completely ignore.
 * [Front-end Job Interview Questions](https://h5bp.github.io/Front-end-Developer-Interview-Questions/) - a list of helpful front-end related questions you can use to interview potential candidates or test yourself.
 * [Grab Front End Guide](https://github.com/grab/front-end-guide) - study guide and introduction to the modern front end stack.
 * [JavaScript Algorithms and Data Structures](https://github.com/trekhleb/javascript-algorithms) - JavaScript based examples of many popular algorithms and data structures.
+* [JavaScript Garden](http://bonsaiden.github.io/JavaScript-Garden/) - a growing collection of documentation about the most quirky parts of the JavaScript programming language.
 * [Modern JS Cheatsheet](https://mbeaudru.github.io/modern-js-cheatsheet/) - cheatsheet for the JavaScript knowledge you will frequently encounter in modern projects.
 * [Node.js Best Practices](https://github.com/i0natan/nodebestpractices) - a summary and curation of the top-ranked content on Node JS best practices.
 * [OverAPI.com](http://overapi.com/) - collecting all cheat sheets.